Mr1llusion/RemoteShell/README.md

 ## Usage

 To use the Remote Shell Project, you'll need to set up the server and client components with appropriate configurations.
 Detailed instructions and usage guides can be found in the project's documentation.

+## License

+This project is licensed under the [MIT License](LICENSE), which grants you the freedom to use, modify, and distribute the code as long as you include the original copyright notice.
+See the [LICENSE](LICENSE) file for more details.

+**IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY** in accordance with the MIT License.

 ## Contributing